morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/44_reassign-instancetype.md

 ---
-title: "4.4 Re-assign an Instancetype"
+title: "Re-assign an Instancetype"
-weight: 440
+weight: 34
-labfoldernumber: "04"
+labfoldernumber: "03"
-sectionnumber: 4.4
 description: >
   Re-assign an Instance type of your VM
 ---